voxel51/fiftyone/docs/source/user_guide/model_zoo.rst

     #
     model = fozm.load_zoo_model("faster-rcnn-resnet50-fpn-coco-torch")

+    #
-    # Load the COCO-2017 validation split
+    # Load some samples from the COCO-2017 validation split
+    #
+    # This will download the dataset from the web, if necessary
+    #
     dataset = foz.load_zoo_dataset(
         "coco-2017",
         split="validation",
         dataset_name="coco-2017-example",
+        max_samples=100,
+        shuffle=True,
     )

     #